PintuHalder2002/python_programming/README.md

 # python_programming

-In this repositort i have covered all the python language basics.
+In this repository i have covered all the python language basics.